-If you’re trying to bolster your bank account in the new year, ridesharing gig apps can be a great way to do just that.
+Despite there being no shortage of side hustle ideas in 2026, driving for a ridesharing gig app can still be one of the most lucrative.
 While you might be more familiar with Uber, you should also look into its biggest competitor: Lyft.

 As the second-largest ridesharing platform on the market, Lyft remains a solid choice for those looking to make money driving.
-In fact, we’ve ranked Lyft third in our list of the best driving apps to make money for the second month in a row (last updated in January 2026).
+In fact, we’ve ranked Lyft third in our list of the best driving apps to make money (last updated in early 2026).

 Keep reading to find out how much you can realistically make with Lyft, how it compares to Uber, and whether it’s worth your time.